 - Enter the Name of the dashboard.

 - Select the Enable Instance Level Filtering checkbox to create reports using the Company and instance level data.
-This option will only be available for projects that were created with instance level data.
+This option is only available for projects created with instance level data.

-- Select the Mark as Default Dashboard checkbox to set the dashboard as default.
+- (Optional) Select the Mark as Default Dashboard checkbox to set the dashboard as default.